 Not every aspect of marketing and advertising needs to be scientific, as Jeff Bezos has advised severally.
 Careful experimentation is always the key in terms of implementing any plan.
 As with any scientific experiment, a clear goal is required and this objective is essential for any kind of marketing or advertising effort.

 Now, that’s not to say marketing or advertising is just about experimenting but rather to outline the first step that this process has in common with scientific experiments.

 Knowing the overall objective will enable one to create smaller steps and a clear path toward this end goal.
 Kagan also recommends using the AARRR funnel which can help businesses have a much greater impact in marketing and advertising.

 6. Setting Marketing and Advertising Goals

-AARRR is an acronym of Acquisition, Activation, Retention, Revenue and Referral and Noah recommends this process for setting marketing and advertising goals in particular:
+AARRR is an acronym of Acquisition, Activation, Retention, Revenue and Referral.
+Noah recommends this process for setting marketing and advertising goals in particular:

-Acquisition – Generating traffic is one of the most difficult aspects for markets but either way, increasing direct traffic, referrals and click-through-rates is essential.
-Simply it, without focusing on this first step, there is no way to have an impact on a target market.
-At the same time, it’s just as crucial to have attractive ads in order to entice clicks and action from these visitors.
+Acquisition – Generating traffic is one of the most difficult aspects for markets but either way, increasing direct traffic, referrals and click-through rates is essential.
+Simply put, without focusing on this first step, there is no way to have an impact on a target market.

 Activation – If you attain a high conversion rate, you might want to request visitors to sign up for an account on your website.
 You can also turn these visitors into email subscribers and work on reducing the ‘bounce rate’ for whatever users are not sticking around in the first place.